Plymouth-Canton Educational Park: Extracurricular activities

 PCEP's radio station, WSDP 88.1FM The Park, has won awards, including the Michigan Association of Broadcaster's annual 'Station of the Year' prize, which it has won nearly every year in the past decade.
 The station was started in 1972 at 89.3FM.

 P-CEP also has a digital student-run newspaper, The Perspective.
 Since 2022, it has operated as both an extracurricular club as well as a class.
 Articles published by The Perspective have received awards, both from 'Best of Sno' and the MIPA School of Journalism at Michigan State University.

-The Park also has a Debate Club, a Quiz Bowl Team, a Model United Nations Club, a three Mock Trial teams, a FIRST Robotics Team, a Distributive Education Clubs of American chapter, Students Against Destructive Decisions (SADD) chapter, and an Investment Club, among other clubs geared towards educational incentives.
+P-CEP's FRC Robotics team, Lightning Robotics, has won numerous awards as well.
+The team has won the FRC world Championship in 2017 and reaches the world and consistently places in the top 100 teams in the world each year.

 Performing arts

 The theatrical side of the performing arts program at the park consists of two groups: The Park Players, based at Salem High School, and The Second Stage Players, based at Canton High School.

 The performing arts program began with the formation of what is now the Park Players in 1970 by a drama teacher at Salem.
 The first three productions were staged at Central Middle School.
 The first production staged in Salem Auditorium was Fiddler on the Roof in 1971; as a tradition, a revival of Fiddler has been staged on the 10th and 20th anniversary years of the auditorium (1981 and 1991), while the most recent revival was staged in 2000, the 30th anniversary of the Parkstage two fully produced, faculty-directed In the 09-10 school year, Second Stage Players produced two mainstage productions, The 25th Annual Putnam County Spelling Bee in the fall, and The Complete Works of William Shakespeare (Abridged) in the spring.

-The Park Players have staged over 85 productions, including Neil Simon's Proposals, Footloose, Hello, Dolly!, Jekyll & Hyde, and Smokey Joe's Cafe.
+The Park Players have staged over 85 productions, including Neil Simon's Proposals, Brighton Beach Memoirs, Footloose, Hello, Dolly!, Jekyll & Hyde, and Smokey Joe's Cafe.
 During the 2009–10 school year, the Park Players celebrated their 14th anniversary.
 They performed three stage productions: Noises Off as their fall play, Sweet Charity as their spring musical, and Check Please/Check Please: Take Two as an in-between production.

 The Park also has a Spoken Word Club and a Puppetry Club.

 Marching band

+The Plymouth-Canton Marching Band is part of a broader fine arts program offered in the Plymouth-Canton Community Schools.
+Its Wind Ensemble, Chamber Winds, and Symphony bands have consistently rated among the best in the state of Michigan.
+PCEP band students and alumni have performed with the Detroit Symphony Orchestra, the Detroit Civic Youth Orchestra, the Michigan Youth Band, the National Honor Band of America, and the MSBOA All State Honor Band and Orchestra.